firstpartners-net/red-piranha/docs/d-RedPiranhaForDroolsDevelopers.md

-# Red Piranha for Drools Develpers
+# Red Piranha for Drools Developers

 If you've used http://www.jboss.org/drools JBoss Drools, you'll be pretty familiar with most of the concepts.
 This sections explain what Red-Piranha does (and does not) do compared to JBoss Drools.